 Awarded to an Executive MPH candidate who has demonstrated leadership qualities while employed in a state or local public health department.

 Awarded to an Executive MPH candidate who is a Georgia public health professional working outside of the metro-Atlanta area with demonstrated leadership qualities.

 If you are a prospective applicant, current applicant, or admitted student and have general scholarship questions, contact the Office of Admissions at email@example.com or 404-727-3956.

-If you are a finalist for a merit scholarship and have questions, please contact Brittney Romanson, Assistant Director of Student Life at firstname.lastname@example.org or 404-712-0672.
+If you are a finalist for a merit scholarship and have questions, please contact Brittney Romanson, Director of Admissions and Recruitment at firstname.lastname@example.org or 404-712-0672.

-If you are a merit award recipient and need info about award disbursement or financial aid, please contact Prudence Goss, Director of Admissions at email@example.com or 404-727-3410.
+If you are a merit award recipient and need info about award disbursement or financial aid, please contact Prudence Goss, Assistant Dean of Admissions & Student Services at email@example.com or 404-727-3956.